softonic/homing-pigeon/README.md

 ##### Elasticsearch with bulk API

 Failed messages will be nacked, and successful messages will be acked.
-It supports a well defined JSON format, which of course reminds of elasticsearch Bulk API:
+It supports a well-defined JSON format, which of course reminds of elasticsearch Bulk API:

 ```json
 {